Why reading aloud to your children will help them and you in so many ways you would never have considered

 This was complicated by the fact that my daughter had a younger brother who would not have been able to sit still for long enough, while we trawled through a book chapter by chapter (or that had been my reasoning – and possibly my excuse anyway).

-The thing is even once your child has mastered reading proper books – reading a book together is good fun and can provide some quality personal time with your children which costs next to nothing especially if you are reading books from the local library.
+The thing is even once your child has mastered reading proper books – reading aloud a book together is good fun and can provide some quality personal time with your children which costs next to nothing especially if you are reading books from the local library.

 Tips to help you with reading out loud to your children